-Veteran Pro Pitcher who threw a no-no in the Frontier League will be in Europe and available in June
+Veteran Pro Pitcher who threw a no-no in the Frontier League (SIGNED IN AUSTRIA)

 Name: Tim Brown